Nicolas-Maurer/Onitama_AlphaZero/README.md

 # Onitama
 Onitama is a 2-player board game of size 5x5.
-At the beginning of each game, the players have 4 pawns, a king and they draw to cards each; Another card is added on the side of the board.
+Each player starts the game with 5 pieces: 4 pawn and a king, and with 2 cards, another card is added near the board.
 The goal of the game is to kill the opponent's king, or to reach your opponent's king starting point.

+The player can move their pieces according to the 2 cards in front of them, once a move from a card is played, the card is exchanged with the one near the board.

 # AlphaZero